mscharhag/ET/README.md

 ### Configuration inheritance

-You can create new `ExceptionTranslator` instances based on the configuration of an existing `ExceptionTranslator`:
+You can create new `ExceptionTranslator` instances based on the configuration of an existing `ExceptionTranslator`.

+For example:
 ```java
 ExceptionTranslator base = ET.newConfiguration()
         .translate(FooException.class).to(BaseRuntimeException.class)